 This is the Dockyard Museum.
-We go through the Museum to get onto the ship.
+In here we can find out more about the history of the SS Great Britain.
+We go through the museum to get onto the ship.

 Places we might see or go to

 We can go on the ship.